lvicainne/puppet-rkhunter/README.md

 ## Description

-This module is a fork from [mmz-srf](https://github.com/mmz-srf/puppet-rkhunter) Because I remanage the organisation of the manifests, I decided to rebuiold a new repository.
+This module is a fork from [mmz-srf](https://github.com/mmz-srf/puppet-rkhunter)

+Because I remanage the organization of the manifests, I decided to rebuild a new repository.

 This module works under RedHat, CentOS 6+.